giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 1,,middle,middle,1,0.416666666667,0.2,2,0.15,0
 1,,middle,middle,1,0.416666666667,0.2,3,-0.15,0
 2,,lower,lower,1,0.416666666667,0.2,0,-0.15,-0.54
-2,,lower,lower,1,0.416666666667,0.2,1,0.15,-0.54
+2,,lower,lower,1,0.15,-0.54
 2,,lower,lower,1,0.416666666667,0.2,2,0.15,-0.3
 2,,lower,lower,1,0.416666666667,0.2,3,-0.15,-0.3
 ```

-The empty `poisson` field for the upper component does not indicate missing information.
-It indicates that the shear/torsion participation was prescribed directly through an explicit law.
-By contrast, the `middle` and `lower` components contain `poisson = 0.2` because their shear/torsion participation was generated through the isotropic shortcut `iso(0.2)`.
+The empty `poisson` field for the upper component follows from the fact that its shear/torsion participation is prescribed directly.
+The `middle` and `lower` components instead report `poisson = 0.2`, consistently with the use of `iso(0.2)` for their shear/torsion participation.

-This export illustrates the distinction between the continuous model and its sampled representations.
-The YAML files define continuous CSF intervals, `CSFStacked` assembles those intervals into a continuous member, and the CSV files record discrete evaluations of that member at selected stations.
-The exported rows are therefore observations of the model, not the model itself.
+This export separates the model from its sampled representation.
+The YAML files define the continuous CSF intervals; `CSFStacked` assembles them into a member defined over the global coordinate $z$; the CSV files record only selected evaluations of that member.

+The exported rows are therefore sampled observations of the CSF model, not the model itself.